kyanahenry/create-virtual-network/README.md

 <img src="https://github.com/kyanahenry/create-virtual-network/assets/137842747/b0311768-4b62-4aca-beb7-d1fa5fffd67e"/>
 </p>
 <p>
-After deploying Bastion, I installed Nextcloud in our Virtual Machine and associated a public IP to the server.
+After deploying Bastion, I installed Nextcloud on our Virtual Machine and associated a public IP to the server.
 Lastly, I set up a DNS entry for the public IP address in order to access it.
 </p>